-Fairbanks Cycle Club is all about riding, and boy, do we have a lot of rides year ’round.
-The list here is rides that we typically do every year; some years the creative leaders among us come up with new things to do, and sometimes we take a breather from a particular ride for a year or so.
+Fairbanks Cycle Club is all about riding, and, boy, do we have a lot of rides year ’round.
+This list shows the rides that we typically do every year; some years the creative leaders among us come up with new things to do, and sometimes we take a breather from a particular ride for a year or so.
 Be sure to check out the calendar to find what’s scheduled and where to meet up with the group.
 Everyone is welcome to any of our rides, but keep in mind that some might not be good choices for novice riders, while others are targeted at them.
 Check with the ride leader to find out if a ride is right for you!

 To join any of our club rides you need to be an FCC member and wear a helmet.